HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 Bicycles: Parking is usually unlimited and free of charge.

-Cars and motorcycles: Customers with a valid HSL ticket on an HSL card, the HSL app or a disposable cardboard card are entitled to use Park & Ride.
-There is a time limit for parking and there are both free and paid parking lots.
+Cars and motorcycles: Customers are entitled to use Park & Ride with a valid HSL ticket, except for single and day tickets purchased from a single ticket machine.
+There is a time limit for parking, and there are both free and paid parking lots.

 Each municipality is responsible for Park & Ride within their area.
 In Helsinki, City Transport Ltd is responsible for Park & Ride.
 Check carefully which regulations apply to each Park & Ride facility before parking.